exasol/test-db-builder-java/doc/user_guide/user_guide.md

 That is about as much configuration as you need to get started.

+### When are Object Written to the Database?

+When an object is written to the database depends on the implementation of the `DatabaseObjectWriter` that you use.
+Currently there is only one and it is not configurable.

+The `ImmediateDatabaseObjectWriter` writes any object to the database immediately when you create the representing Java object.
+For functional integration tests this is what you want to keep your code simple and readable.

 ### Creating Schemas

 In almost all your integration tests, you will need a schema to hold other objects.
 At least if you are testing against and Exasol database, so let's start with that.